Jbleezy/BO2-Reimagined/README.md

 * Decreased amount that spawn per round in coop from 1-3 to 1
 * Death explosion kills zombies
 * Changed death explosion player damage from 100-25 to 75
+* Decreased fire zombie death explosion max damage from 30 to 15
 * Decreased footstep screen shake by 25%
 * No longer receives additional damage from Boomhilda or Ray Gun Mark 2